mczhuge/NLSOM/README.md

 ### 💡️ Important Concepts

 - We introduce the concepts NLSOM, which contains *society, community and agent*.
-- *Agents* will collaborate to solve the task, we called it *Mindstorm*.
+- **Agents** will collaborate to solve the task, we called it **Mindstorm**.
-- Juergen proposed the <u> Economy of minds </u>  ::Economy of minds:: (EOM, sec 3 in paper), but we have yet to implement it.
+- Juergen proposed the Economy of minds (EOM, sec 3 in paper), but we have yet to implement it.